SantiagoMartinezHernandez/SantiagoMartinezHernandez.github.io/_pages/about.md

 ---

-I'm an undergraduate student of biomedical and software engineering with a minor in neuroscience at the University of los Andes on Colombia.
+I'm an undergraduate student of biomedical and software engineering with a minor in neuroscience at the University of the Andes on Colombia.

 I'm quite passionate on the fields of artificial intelligence, neuroscience, robotics, biology, pluripotential cells, and complex systems.